kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 “I don’t know.
 But we found a journal of Hulil’s, and it recorded that she sold an Aeorian artifact— a blue vial— to one Irven Liel.
 We believe this vial is connected to the sickness.”
 Kragor goes on to explain Hulil’s condition, the blue powder seen in the chest, and the vials.

 “That does seem consequential.
 I will post a message to Syrinlya about this.
-It’s an outpost of Uthodurn on Eiselcross— perhaps they can make something of your tale.” says Elro.
+It’s an outpost of Uthodurn on Foren, one of the Isles of Eiselcross— perhaps they can make something of your tale.” says Elro.
 “Meanwhile, I suggest you ask about town for this Liel fellow.”

 ## The Liel-Tethwicks